JLaurieIII/GenSpark/README.md

 # GenSpark
-Here lies the GenSpark projects
+Here lies the GenSpark projects for James Laurie